-SPOILERS: up to episode 9 of the anime and chapter 36 of the manga Kiss Him, Not Me (the manga is being simulpubbed on Crunchyroll if you would like to catch up!)
+SPOILERS: Up to episode 9 of the anime and chapter 36 of the manga Kiss Him, Not Me!

 I caught up with Kiss Him, Not Me over the last few days because I heard that episode 8 had an Incident of Feminist Interest, which turned out to be sexual assault by an effectively unconscious person.
 When mentioned in last week’s AniFemTalk post, our community had a lot to say about the way sexuality, boundaries and consent were presented (thank you for your insights, commenters!), so I had to see for myself.
 Once you read this article you should definitely check out their thoughts, which cover a broader range of subjects than I raise here.